Jwangjy/Jwangjy.github.io/_posts/2021-09-26-gradient-descent.md

 # Take Aways

 1. Learning rate is extremely important.
-High learning rates often result in divergence, while learning rates that are too low could reseult in extremely slow convergence.
+High learning rates often result in divergence, while learning rates that are too low could result in extremely slow convergence.

 2. Newton method seems to show a divergence prior to convergence.
 This could be due to the relative position of the starting guess.